-Cruising Code Zero - Cruising Spinnakers
+Cruising Downwind Sails: Cruising Code Zero

 The Code Zero is a cross between a genoa and an asymmetrical spinnaker that is used for sailing close to the wind in light air.
-Code Zero was initially an attempt to circumvent a rating rule by making a large genoa for close reaching on boats that were measured with non-overlapping genaos.
-The Code Zero got around the rule by measuring in as a very narrow-flat spinnaker with shape similar to a reaching geona.
-When not constrained by rating rules, cruising sailors have a lot more options on the size and shape of a "code" sail.
+Code Zero was initially an attempt to circumvent a rating rule by making a large genoa for close reaching on boats that were measured with non-overlapping genoas.
+The Code Zero got around the rule by measuring in as a very narrow-flat spinnaker with a shape similar to a reaching genoa.
+When not constrained by rating rules, cruising sailors have a lot more options on the size and shape of a “code” sail.

 UK Sailmakers offers two different Cruising Code sails depending on whether your boat has an overlapping genoa or a non-overlapping genoa.

 Many modern cruising boats come with large mainsails and non-overlapping jibs because that sail-plan is easier for couples to handle.
-The Code Zero for these boats can be used as soon as the the boat bears off from a beat.
+The Code Zero for these boats can be used as soon as the boat bears off from a beat.
 The sail is very flat and is designed for close reaching.
-It has a nearly straight luff, a mid girth about 60-65% of the sail's foot length.
+It has a nearly straight luff, a mid girth about 60-65% of the sail’s foot length.
 This sail is closer in shape to a traditional drifter than a spinnaker.
 Even though this sail is smaller than a Code Zero on a race boat, it is more than twice the size of the non-overlapping jib and gives much more power for close reaching.
 With a straight luff, the sail rolls up very well.
 The Berckemeyer 45 shown above has this type of Code Zero.

 Cruising Code Zero for non-overlapping boats

 - Mid girth measurement 60-65% of the foot

 - Approximately 60% of the sail area of a full-size spinnaker and about twice the size of a non-overlapping genoa.

 - Use with a “top down” roller/furler with a torsion rope sewn into the sail.